 Because of their compact size, solar tubes offer fewer options for managing the amount of light entering a room.

-Little Design Improvement
+Solar Tubes Offer Little Interior Design Improvement

-Not Suitable for All Homes
+Solar Tubes Are Not Suitable for All Homes

 You may be unable to install solar tubes because of the sort of roof you have.
 A roof slope of between 15 and 60 degrees is ideal for most solar tubes.

 Condensation on the inside of the tube is common in humid climates.
 Before installing the tube, you can minimize this problem by wrapping it with R-15 batt insulation.

-A solar tube is a practical solution if your home could use a little more light – primarily in the smaller rooms – but you do not want to spend a lot or change the look of your rooms.
+A solar tube is a practical solution if your home could use a little more natural light – primarily in the smaller rooms – but you do not want to spend a lot or change the look of your rooms.

 Bright windows transform a room’s atmosphere.
 From being dismal to being warm and inviting, space is transformed by natural light.